sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 #### NvgreOrch

 `nvgreorch` - it is an orchestration agent that handles the configuration requests directly from ConfigDB.
-The `nvgreorch` is responsible for creates the tunnel and attaches encap and decap mappers.
-Separate tunnel maps are created for L3 NVGRE and can attach different VLAN/VSID or Bridge/VSID to a respective tunnel.
+The `nvgreorch` is responsible for creating the tunnel and attaches encap and decap mappers.
+Both VLAN and Bridge tunnel maps are created for NVGRE tunnel by default, so it would be possible to apply both VLAN/VSID and Bridge/VSID map entries.

 #### Orchdaemon

-`orchdaemon` - it is the main orchestration agent, which handles all Redis DB's updates then calls appropriate orchagent, the new `nvgreorch` should be registered inside an `orchdaemon`.
+`orchdaemon` - it is the main orchestration agent, which handles all Redis DB's updates, then calls appropriate orchagent, the new `nvgreorch` should be registered inside an `orchdaemon`.

 ### High-Level Design

+The following sub-modules will be modified:
-The [sonic-swss](https://github.com/Azure/sonic-swss) sub-module will be extended with the new orchestration agent for NVGRE.
-The [sonic-swss-common](https://github.com/Azure/sonic-swss-common) sub-module will be extended with the new tables for ConfigDB.
-The [sonic-utilities](https://github.com/Azure/sonic-utilities) sub-module will be extened with the new CLI.
+* [sonic-swss](https://github.com/Azure/sonic-swss) - will be extended with the new orchestration agent for NVGRE.
+* [sonic-swss-common](https://github.com/Azure/sonic-swss-common) - will be extended with the new tables for ConfigDB.
+* [sonic-utilities](https://github.com/Azure/sonic-utilities) - will be extened with the new CLI.

 #### Sequence diagrams